 - Does the firm offer advisory services, and how much is the charge?

 Most brokers have answers to these questions right on their websites, but it’s always good to call directly and have a conversation with their representative.
 Explain your goals and objectives to learn more about the best options for your needs.

-It’s common for brokers to offer a simulated account (no real money needed to be deposited in your account).
-It’s worth it to go through the opening process just to test drive services and get comfortable before investing real capital. simulated trade can also help you practice the process of specifying types of orders, number of shares and other features.
+It’s common for brokers to offer a simulated account (no real money deposited in your account).
+It’s worth it to go through the opening process and test-drive services and get comfortable before investing real capital.
+Simulated trading can also help you practice the process of specifying types of orders, number of shares and other features.

 Every professional stock trader has clicked “buy” instead of “sell” or typed 1,000 shares instead of 100 at least once in their lives by accident.
-Don’t be in a hurry.
+So don’t be in a hurry.
 Make sure the order you are placing is exactly what you want it to do.

 Here are some of the types of orders: